thecatcore/stationapi-example-mod-unimined/README.md

-# Fabric Example Mod with StationAPI and BIN Mappings for beta 1.7.3 server + client
+# Fabric Example Mod with StationAPI, BINY Mappings and Unimined for beta 1.7.3 server + client

 ## Setup